You know about mineral spirits but might realize you are a bit hazy on the details.

 Similarly, it is totally safe when used as directed, but with negligent use, you could cause harm to people, property, and the environment around you.

-Mineral spirits paint thinner is a do-it-yourselfer must-have, but knowing when and how to use this chemical is valuable for almost anyone.
+Mineral spirits thinner is a do-it-yourselfer must-have, but knowing when and how to use this chemical is valuable for almost anyone.

 References: